google/exposure-notifications-server/docs/getting-started/downloading-export-batches-keys.md

 ### Index Processing Guideliens

 * Do not make any assumptions or dependencies on the layout of the .zip filenames themselves.
-* Do not make any assumptions about the depth of the ralative path in the index file.
+* Do not make any assumptions about the depth of the relative path in the index file.
+* The HTTP server will return the index.txt file with a content type of `text/plain`
+* The index.txt file is encoded using `US-ASCII`
 * The index.txt will always be ordered from oldest file to newest file.
 * Each file only needs to be processed once.
+* Do not assume that archive files end in the `.zip` extension, but they will be valid zip files.

 There are two modes of index file processing that meet these guidelines.